xforns/letsencrypt-aws/README.md

 If your certificate is not expiring soon, but you need to issue a new one anyways, the `--force-issue` flag can be provided.

+You can also use `--delete-old` to delete the certificate replaced by the newly generated in the ELB, so you can avoid running into the max limit of certificates per account.

 If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as [`alexgaynor/letsencrypt-aws`](https://hub.docker.com/r/alexgaynor/letsencrypt-aws/).